A-Crow-Nowhere/MalariAPI/docs/wrapping_tools.md

 ./A_custom_modified_package.sh (that you got from somewhere else)

 ```
-## Keep in mind that ~/tools/ is the designated directory for tools and scripts funcitoning inside MalariAPI
+## Keep in mind that ~/tools/ is the designated directory for writing tools and scripts funcitoning inside MalariAPI
 ---

 ## Prerequisites